 From this screen you can see that the camera is set for Ai Servo (Artificial Intelligence), moving subject focus, with Single AF point, Evaluative metering and High Speed continuous drive mode selected.
 The number in brackets on the bottom right of the screen shows how many shots approximately can fit onto the SD card in the camera.
 The smaller number to the left of it, in this case 16, shows the number of shots available in a burst.

 For most of our wildlife photography work, we prefer to be using Ai Servo (continuous focusing for moving subjects) mode rather than One Shot.
 That requires us to always try to place a focus point over the important part of our subject, so we move the focus point around in the frame to achieve that.
 For those occasions when the focus point coverage does not reach far enough toward the frame edge to allow proper positioning, we configure a button to temporarily lock and hold the AF, illustrated further along this setup guide.
 It has also become easier than ever to switch between Ai Servo and One Shot on the 6D Mark II.
 We don’t use the middle focus option called Ai Focus as we find it unreliable for our general subject matter.
-Please note that all focus grid images displayed are from the EOS 80D which has a similar AF point layout but a smaller overall picture frame.
-Over the coming months we will replace the 80D images with 6D Mark II images.

 With those settings in place, we will press the Menu button on the back of the camera and then work through each menu tab.